 Yes, you could be.
-There are situations when you could be entitled to compensation up to 600 euro per passenger, even when your flight delay is under 3 hours.
-Even though it’s a lesser known fact, most of people know only about 3 hour flight delay compensation, situations like these happen a lot.
+In some situations you could be entitled to EU flight delay compensation up to 600 euro, even when your flight delay is under 3 hours.
+Even though it’s a lesser known fact, situations like these happen a lot.
+You may have experienced that yourself.
+Most of people know only about 3 hour flight delay compensation.

 Check your compensation online!

 Or continue reading to learn more about your rights.